With only a short sail today of just under 80NM from the Netherlands Antilles to Venezuela, I’m hoping the wind is kind and nothing goes wrong…

-After a couple of days exploring around Chichiriviche, we sail down to Puerto Cabello to officially check into the country.
+After a couple of days exploring around Chichiriviche, this next sail is down to Puerto Cabello as we need to officially check into the country.

 When checking into Venezuela with a boat, it’s supposed to be easier if you use an “Agent” for all the running around to the various departments, for a fee of course.

 Our agent Carlos speaks fluent English, which is a bonus but also means that he is savvy to making loads of money.

 He turns up in a bright new shiny Harley Davidson and over the next few days, arrives in 3 different expensive vehicles.